 In legal terms, you can make a child accident compensation claim for any accident that was caused by somebody else who owed your child a duty of care.

-This means that if somebody else caused your child’s accident because of negligence, a mistake or an accident then you could seek compensation for your child’s injuries.
+This means that if somebody else caused your child’s accident because of negligence, a mistake or an accident then you could seek compensation for your child’s injuries by making a child accident claim.

 This can include any type of injury including whiplash, broken bones, head injuries, food poisoning, medical negligence, child birth injuries and any other type of injury so long as it could’ve been prevented.

 Most public places automatically owe your child a duty of care, even a local park which is run by the council.
 They would have to ensure the park was safe, equipment was well maintained items such as benches, gates and fences were risk free.
-This is true in schools, nurseries, play centres, shops and anywhere else you and your child could reasonably be expected to attend.
+This is true in schools, nurseries, play centres, shops, a leisure centre and anywhere else you and your child could reasonably be expected to attend.

 Serious injuries are generally deemed to be those which have life-changing affects on the child and can be traumatising for them, their parents and the rest of their family.
 These types of accidents can include child head injuries, child car accidents and anything that involves the child’s back or head.